OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:42

-“Father, if you are willing, remove this cup from me; nevertheless, not my will, but yours be done.”
+“Father, if it is your will, take this cup from me; yet not my will, but yours be done.”

 ## Luke 22:43